Gold mine attacked in Burkina Faso, at least two dead | Headlines

 Gold mine attacked in Burkina Faso, at least two dead

-Attackers raided the Karma industrial gold mine in northern Burkina Faso in the early hours of Thursday morning, killing one soldier and one civilian, the mine's owner said.
+Attackers raided the Karma industrial gold mine in northern Burkina Faso in the early hours of Thursday morning, killing one soldier and one mine employee, the company said.

+The mine has suspended operations to focus on securing the site, Nere Mining Group, the Burkina Faso-based consortium that owns it, added.
+Three or four soldiers were also wounded in the assault, which took place at around 4:30 a.m.
+(0430 GMT), an official who answered the phone at Nere Mining told Reuters.
+The call was cut off before he could give his name.
+The company said the assailants were not identified, and that the attack was eventually repelled by mine security workers and soldiers.
+It is still evaluating the impact, it said.

-Attacks on the miners themselves, however, have been much rarer.
+Attacks on the mines themselves, however, have been much rarer.
 A diplomatic source said three people had been killed at the mine and 10 others injured, eight of them seriously.
 A Burkinabe security source said about 200 unknown attackers had arrived just before dawn.
-Two other industry sources said the attack was eventually repelled.

 Video shared by one of the sources showed several burnt-out vehicles inside the mine complex.
 Reuters could not confirm the authenticity of the video.
 The president of Burkina Faso's mines chamber said in April that extra measures would be taken to protect gold projects in the north after Russia's Nordgold shut down its mine there, citing deteriorating security.

-Nere Mining, a Burkina Faso-based consortium, purchased Endeavour Mining's 90% stake in the Karma mine in March for $25 million.
+Nere Mining purchased Endeavour Mining's 90% stake in the Karma mine in March for $25 million.
 It produced about 88,000 ounces of gold in 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)